 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 500 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 250 words.
+In addition to the thread, the student is required to write two replies (see the individual discussions for more specific instructions).
+Each reply must be at least 100 words.

-The quiz will cover the Reading & Study material for Module/Week 2.
+The quiz will cover the Learn material for Module 2: Week 2.
 The quiz will be open-book/open-notes, contain 5 essay questions, and have a 1-hour 30-minute time limit.
 Each essay must be at least 200 words.

 Using the documentation style most commonly used in the chosen field, the student will correctly cite at least 10 sources that may be used in the Writing in Your Field Project.
-Each citation must be followed by a summary and evaluation of at least 200 words.
+Each citation must be followed by a paragraph of at least 200 words that includes a brief summary, an evaluation, and an explanation of how the source will be used in the final piece.

-The student will create a 1–2-page, user-friendly guide to the basics of source selection, evaluation, and citation in the student’s chosen field.
+The student will create a 1–2-page, user-friendly guide to the basics of research task assessment, source selection, evaluation, and citation in the student’s chosen field.
 The student will be required to submit a list of citations for resources used in the creation of his or her research guide.

 The student will write an 8–11-page work, incorporating at least 8 sources, appropriate to the student’s chosen field.
 Genre types may include academic paper (empirical or analytical), long-form journalistic piece, business proposal, case study, lesson plan, or any other genre that is appropriate to the field, with the instructor’s permission.